 BOARD of DIRECTORS

-Cathy Brant has just finished her third term as President but will continue as the editor of the Friends' Newsletter.
+Cathy Brant has concluded her third term as President but will continue as the editor of the Friends' Newsletter.
 She has always used the library, “first doing term papers in high school, then helping my English students do theirs.
 I now enjoy searching for new books to read, both in the library and online.”
 Cathy is a retired teacher who has taught at Palm Springs High School and College of the Desert.
 She is from a long-time desert family and has lived here most of her life.

 "My first trip to a public library is still a